Qowaiv/Qowaiv/IBAN.md

 * n: numeric

 In this table, for countries with fixed characters (such as Costa Rica) those are displayed as `[?]`.
-This is strictly not BBAN, but helps when genrating validator code.
+This is strictly not BBAN, but helps when generating validator code.

 ## IBAN specifications